pikelang/Pike/README.md

 // Allow imports over HTTP.
 HTTP_IMPORT_GREEDY will raise an error if the
-// content type of the imported file isn't text/scss. compiler->import_http = HTTP_IMPORT_GREEDY;
+// content type of the imported file isn't text/scss. compiler->http_import = HTTP_IMPORT_GREEDY;

 compiler->set_options(([
   "output_style"    : STYLE_COMPRESSED,  // Minifies the output
   "source_map_file" : "my.source.map"    // Will write a source.map file
 ]));

 // Compile my.scss to my.css. my.source.map will also be written.